 Posted: 9 Jul 2021

-In the repo market, forward agreements are security-specific (i.e., there are no deliverable substitutes), which makes it an ideal place to measure the value of fluctuations in a security's available supply.
-In this study, we quantify the scarcity value of Treasury collateral by estimating the impact of security-specific demand and supply factors on the repo rates of all the outstanding U.S. Treasury securities.
-Our results indicate the existence of an economically and statistically significant scarcity premium, especially for shorter-term securities.
-The estimated scarcity effect is quite persistent, seems to be reflected in the Treasury market prices, and could in part explain the flow-effects of the Fed's asset purchase programs.
-More generally, it provides additional evidence in favor of the scarcity channel of quantitative easing.
-These findings also suggest that, through the same mechanism, the Fed's reverse repo operations could help alleviate potential shortages of high-quality collateral.
+In the special collateral repo market, forward agreements are security-specific, which may magnify demand and supply effects.
+We quantify the scarcity value of Treasury collateral by estimating the impact of security-specific demand and supply factors on the repo rates of all outstanding U.S. Treasury securities.
+We find an economically and statistically significant scarcity premium.
+This scarcity effect is quite persistent, passes through to Treasury market prices, and explains a significant portion of the flow-effects of LSAP programs, providing additional evidence for the scarcity channel of QE.
+Through the same mechanism, the Fed's reverse repo operations could alleviate potential shortages of high-quality collateral.